Altabeh/Simpsons-recognized-with-a-CNN/README.md

 y_val_cat = keras.utils.to_categorical(y_val, num_class)
 ```

 where num_class is set to 4.
-Since we are going to end up using data generator for augmentation purposes, one
+Since we are going to end up using a data generator for augmentation purposes, one
 can forget about the labels generated up to this point as they are to be automatically taken care of and put into
 a one-hot vector form by keras' useful ImageDataGenerator() function.
 So extracting labels as we have done so far are just for those people who intend to train their model without augmentation.